Localization, Convexity, and Star Aggregation: Exp-concave localization

 \end{proposition} \begin{proof} First note that since $e^{-\eta\psi}$ is concave, we have

 Note that equality holds at $\lambda = 0$.
 Taking logarithms of both sides and passing to the upper sub-gradient at $\lambda = 0$ therefore yields

-Applying Lemma \ref{log-lemma} with $x$ and $y$ replaced by $e^{-\eta\psi(x)}$ and $e^{-\eta\psi(y)}$ and $\d = e^{-\eta m}$, then using \eqref{eq:ec-grad} to bound the gradient term yields Proposition \ref{prop:exp-conc-ineq}. \end{proof} Plugging \eqref{exp-conc-ineq} into Proposition \ref{thm:offset-basic} and making a contraction argument yields the following upper bound for the excess $\psi$-risk.
+We then apply Lemma \ref{log-lemma} with $x$ and $y$ replaced by $e^{-\eta\psi(x)}$ and $e^{-\eta\psi(y)}$, and with $\d = e^{-\eta m}$.
+Using \eqref{eq:ec-grad} to bound the gradient term then yields Proposition \ref{prop:exp-conc-ineq}. \end{proof} Plugging \eqref{exp-conc-ineq} into Proposition \ref{thm:offset-basic} and making a contraction argument yields the following upper bound for the excess $\psi$-risk.
 The full argument is in Appendix \ref{apx:offset-exp}. \begin{restatable}{theorem}{contraction} Let $\psi$ be an $\eta$-exp-concave loss function taking values in $[0,m]$.
 Then the star estimator in $\c F$ satisfies the excess risk bound

 where $\Psi$ is any increasing, convex function and $\c F' = \cup_{\lambda \in [0,1]} \lambda \c F + (1-\lambda) \c F$.
 Alternatively, when $\psi$ is $p$-uniformly convex with modulus $\a$ and $\norm{\psi}_{\mr{lip}}$-Lipschitz, we have